kidagine/Chronos-Unity2DBoilerplate/README.md

 **Chronos** is a 2D boilerplate for unity primarily aimed for pixel art games.
 It includes project structures, helper classes, editor scripts and more.<br>
 This started as boilerplate that I will be using for my own personal Unity game projects, which I decided to share in case it can help anyone, for that reason expect some very specific structures and features.

-I will be updating and polishing Chronos in the future whenever necessary.
+I may be updating and fixing bugs in the future, but this is meant more as a starting point to reference from.

 ## Features
 - Base folder structure